FORT COVINGTON Talk about peaking at the right time.

-The Salmon River girls are on a full upswing of their basketball season, playing the type of game that Head Coach Karen Francis has been waiting to see all season.
+The Salmon River girls basketball team is in full resurgence mode, playing the type of game that coach Karen Francis has been waiting to see all season.

-As they have been for the majority of their Northern Athletic Conference season, the lady Shamrocks have been led offensively by junior standout Abby Kelly, who poured in 35 points during the win against Watervliet.
-Kelly finished ranked among the top scorers in the NAC, averaging 23.3 points per game with 34 3-pointers to her credit and shooting around 50 percent from the field on the season.
+The Shamrocks, as they have been for the majority of the season, are led offensively by junior standout Abby Kelly, who poured in 35 points during the quarterfinal win against Watervliet on Saturday.
+Kelly finished ranked among the top scorers in the Northern Athletic Conference, averaging 23.3 points per game with 34 3-pointers and shooting around 50 percent from the field.

-Cook (9.8 points per game) added a 17-point, five-rebound effort against Watervliet, tossing in a pair of 3-pointers and seven free throws with four charity tosses coming in the crucial 12-4 fourth-quarter run by SRC that propelled the girls to the state semifinals.
+Inside force Aliyah Cook, another junior has stepped up her game at the right time of the year.
+Cook, averaging 9.8 points per game, added a 17-point, five-rebound effort against Watervliet, tossing in a pair of 3-pointers and supplying four free throws during a the crucial 12-4 fourth-quarter run that propelled the girls to the state semifinals.
 Cook was among the NAC Central Division leaders in rebounds during the regular season with 8.9 rebounds per game.

 Helping out in the backcourt are two more juniors, Jaiden Mitchell and Taylor Francis.

-As for the Shamrocks opponent on Friday, the Waterloo Indians have a trio of players that can – and do – put the ball through the hoop.
-They are led by juniors Lindsay Johnson and Lauren Deming, both six-footers who scored 15 and 12 points, respectively, in the regional final against Olean.
-Johnson averaged 17.6 points per game to lead the Indians to their 21-1 record while Deming tossed in an average of 15.9 points per game for the 2012-13 season.
+The Waterloo Indians have a trio of players to watch.
+Juniors Lindsay Johnson and Lauren Deming, both six-footers, scored 15 and 12 points, respectively, in the regional final against Olean.
+Johnson averaged 17.6 points per game while Deming tossed in an average of 15.9 points per game.

-The third member of the scoring trio for Waterloo is junior Chelsea Steinruck, who scored seven of her nine points in the fourth quarter against Olean to aid in the victory.
-Steinruck has also averaged double figures in scoring for the season at 11.1 ppg and has helped the team from the outside during its current 10-game win streak, connecting on 79 percent of her shots from the field.
+The third member of the scoring trio for Waterloo is junior Chelsea Steinruck, who scored seven of her nine points in the fourth quarter against Olean.
+Steinruck has averaged 11.1 ppg and has helped the team during its current 10-game win streak, connecting on 79 percent of her shots from the field.